Britain offers Afghan financing, others plan to

 Countries have yet to agree just how big a force is needed and who will pay for it, but are under pressure to fill in the blanks before the summit of the 28-member NATO alliance in Chicago on May 20-21.

-"We cannot short-change the security that must be provided by the Afghan forces now and in the future," U.S. Defense Secretary Leon Panetta said.
+"We cannot short-change the security that must be provided by the Afghan forces now and in the future," U.S. Defence Secretary Leon Panetta said.

-Polish Foreign Minister Radoslaw Sikorski said more of the burden should fall to Afghanistan's neighbors and to countries that had not taken part in the military operation already.
+Polish Foreign Minister Radoslaw Sikorski said more of the burden should fall to Afghanistan's neighbours and to countries that had not taken part in the military operation already.

 "If you don't contribute troops, you should contribute funds.
 We sent troops," Sikorski said.